kubesail/kubesail-docs/docs/templates.md

 The KubeSail Templates help you quickly install and share Kubernetes applications.

-Templates can be shared with others, re-used on your clusters, and used to create a KubeSail Platform feature to re-sell yout software!
+Templates can be shared with others, re-used on your clusters, and used to create a KubeSail Platform feature to resell your software!

 - [View our Official templates](https://kubesail.com/templates?official=1)
 - [View public templates](https://kubesail.com/templates)